dragonflydb/documentation/docs/command-reference/strings/psetex.md

 ## Return Values

-The command always returns `OK` since it either sets the key with the specified value and expiration time or overwrites an existing key with the new value and expiration time.
+The command returns `OK` if the operation was successful.

 ## Code Examples